Expanding and Sustaining

 Context

 CAPABLE, developed by Johns Hopkins School of Nursing, is an evidence-based program that helps older adults age in place with dignity and safety.
-Despite proven effectiveness in improving quality of life and reducing healthcare costs, the program faces significant barriers such as
+Despite proven effectiveness in improving quality of life and reducing healthcare costs, the program faces significant barriers such as:

 national expansion,